ksoze84/usefun/README.md

 ```

 KeyPoints:
-* Work with [**Fun**]ctions that return an object with state and actions definitions.
+* Work with [**Fun**]ctions that return an object made of functions with state and actions definitions collection.
-* The Fun result can be stored and shared between components.
+* This Fun result can be stored and shared between components.
-* Inside the setState sub-object, update a state variable just by setting it.
+* Inside the setState collection, update a state variable just by setting it.
 * Heavy functions are not instantiated in every render.
 Minimize overhead by avoiding useCallback, useReducer, useMemo, and dependency arrays.
 * Minimal and simple code.
 Small footprint and low impact in React's cycles. ( ~ 1kB mini / ~ 500B gzip ).